Child and Teen Checkups (C&TC)

 Information

-For immigrants, as with all patients, ensure appropriate written and spoken language access for the caregivers and youth, note that the preferences may differ within a family.
-Depending on their health care experiences, recently arrived families and youth may need information on how consent and confidentiality apply to health care.
-Discussing the "what and why" of preventive health care is important.
-Providers should make an effort to understand the unique challenges and strengths of the immigrant populations they serve.
+For immigrants, provide appropriate written and spoken language access for the caregivers and youth, as preferences may differ within a family.
+Newcomers may need information on consent and confidentiality in healthcare.
+It's important to explain preventive healthcare.
+Providers should understand the unique challenges and strengths of immigrant populations.

-While asking about immigration status can cause discomfort and should only be done when relevant and with appropriate discussion of the reason and confidentiality, immigration status does affect access to health benefits and specific medical screening procedures.
-Those who arrive in the US with refugee, asylees, Victims of Human Trafficking (VOT), or parolee status, special immigrant visa holders, or those granted asylum or VOT status in the US are eligible for a domestic Refugee Health Screening.
+Asking about immigration should only be done when relevant and with a discussion of confidentiality.
+Immigration status does affect access to health benefits and specific medical screening procedures.
+Those with refugee, asylee, Victims of Human Trafficking (VOT), or parolee status, special immigrant visa holders, or those granted asylum or VOT status are eligible for a domestic Refugee Health Screening.

-There is overlap in some of the components of required refugee screening and the Child and Teen Checkups (C&TC) Schedule of Age-Related Screening Standards (PDF).
-Some of these immigrants would have also received health screening and immunizations abroad.
-For continuity of care, it is useful to request the previous medical records and those clinic records (families or the MDH Refugee Health Program can provide the name of screening clinic).
-Refer to the CareRef on-line screening tool and MDH Refugee Health Provider web page for more information on Refugee Health Screening and resources.
-For immigrants who have not gone through this screening process in the US or abroad, consider best clinical practices for potential additional screening labs, such as HIV, tuberculosis, blood lead level, Hepatitis B, and intestinal parasites based on disease burden in their countries of departure using the CDC Yellow Book.
+Some of the components of refugee screening overlap with Child and Teen Checkups (C&TC) Schedule of Age-Related Screening Standards (PDF).
+Some newcomers have already had health screening and immunizations abroad.
+For continuity of care, request previous medical records (families or the MDH Refugee Health Program can provide the name of the screening clinic).
+Refer to the CareRef on-line screening tool and MDH Refugee Health Provider web page for more information on refugee health screening and resources.

 Importance of continuing care for refugee children and youth